James Agnew: Political career

 Agnew retired from his medical profession and was elected by Hobart to the Tasmanian Legislative Council in 1877.
 He was a member of the Philip Fysh 'Fysh-Giblin' ministry in that year, without portfolio, and was also in the William Giblin ministry which succeeded it, and in the second Giblin ministry from October 1879 to February 1881.

 Agnew was then absent from the colony on a long visit to Europe.
 After his return he was elected to the Tasmanian Legislative Council in 1884, and on 8 March 1886 he took over from Adye Douglas and formed a ministry in which he was premier and chief secretary.
 At the age of 70 years and 157 days, Agnew was the oldest person ever to become Premier of Tasmania.
 His ministry lasted a little more than 12 months and he resigned his post and political life on 29 March 1887.
 His last years were spent at Hobart where he died on 8 November 1901.

 Legacy

 Agnew was created KCMG in July 1894, formalized in January 1895.
 He married Louisa Mary Fraser in 1846, who died in 1868.
 He remarried in 1878 to Blanche Legge.
 There were several children by the first marriage, of whom only a daughter survived him.
+A son Charles S. Agnew (died 10 May 1901) owned the "Waverley" racehorse stud in Launceston.
+Their horses include The Assyrian and Glenloth, both having won a Melbourne Cup, 1883 and 1892 respectively.

 Agnew was a founder and fostered the Royal Society of Tasmania and gave many volumes to its library, he was much interested in the museum and botanical gardens and the public library, of which he was chairman.
 Agnew was the founding President of The Art Society of Tasmania, serving for seventeen years.